 Committee: A minimum of three faculty members must be selected by a student seeking a master's degree.
 All members of a thesis committee must be current members of the graduate faculty.
 The majority of the advisory committee, including the chair, must include full-time Clemson University Regular or Administrative faculty as defined in the Faculty Manual.
 Special faculty may serve as co-chairs or committee members as long as the chair is a permanent faculty member appointed to the graduate faculty and the Special faculty member(s) are members of the graduate faculty.
 The chair, co-chair, or at least half of the committee must have a primary appointment in the program offering the degree.
-Part-time and visiting faculty employed by Clemson University may serve if they have been appointed to an adjunct faculty status.
+Part-time and visiting faculty employed by Clemson may serve on this committee but not serve as Chair.
+Persons not employed by Clemson University may serve if they have been appointed to an adjunct faculty status.